metalisx/metalisx/readme.txt

-The monitor web application should run on other application servers but in the pom the artifacts which are provided by JBoss 7.1.1.Final as modules are marked as provided.
+The monitor web application should run on other application servers but in the pom the artifacts which are provided by WildFly 8.1.0.Final as modules are marked as provided.
 They might not be available on other application servers.

 3.3 Datasource